bponghneng/flight-delay-explorer/README.md

 ## Work-in-Progress

+### June 12, 2025

+Today I focused on refining the development toolchain and optimizing the testing infrastructure.
+The main achievement was consolidating code quality tools by dropping Black and isort in favor of extending Ruff to handle all formatting and linting tasks.
+This simplification reduces tool complexity while maintaining the same quality standards.

+MyPy configuration was significantly enhanced by enabling strict mode for source files, which required careful refinement of type annotations throughout the codebase.
+While the main application code now passes strict type checking, the test suite still requires adjustments to meet these stricter standards.

+I also addressed dot-env handling across the entire application, ensuring consistent environment variable management in both the main code and test suite.
+Performance optimization of the test suite was another focus area, making the TDD workflow more responsive.

+The Git workflow received attention with optimizations to the pre-commit and pre-push hooks, along with corresponding test updates to verify their functionality.
+I also updated documentation in README.md and CONTRIBUTING.md to reflect these tooling changes.

+One key insight from this work was recognizing that agent-generated tests tend to be overengineered.
+Based on experience from another project, I've learned that better results come from building test plans step-by-step with explicit specifications and human-in-the-loop verification before implementing the actual tests.

+The project is now effectively complete and functional once properly configured via .env.
+The test suite is fast and well-suited for TDD, and the Git workflow checks are both thorough and performant.

+### June 7, 2025

+This was an exciting milestone day where I executed the complete specification in a single shot to build the entire application.
+The comprehensive spec I had developed over the previous days was put to the test, and the results were remarkably successful.

+I implemented the full application architecture as specified, including the CLI interface, API client, data models, configuration management, and testing infrastructure.
+The scope covered everything from the Typer-based command-line interface to the AviationStack API integration, data parsing, and rich console output formatting.

+The most rewarding aspect was seeing the detailed specification execute flawlessly in one attempt.
+This validated my approach to specification-driven development and gave me confidence in the prompting methodology I had developed.
+The application ran successfully with only minor edits required, which was a significant confidence-builder for this approach to AI-assisted development.

+However, this experience also taught me that even the most detailed specifications will likely miss some edge cases and implementation details that require human adjustment.
+While the core functionality worked immediately, I recognized the need for a more thorough refactoring of tests and workflow processes, which I planned to address in the following days.

+This successful one-shot implementation represents a major validation of the specification-first approach to building software with AI assistance, while also highlighting the continued importance of human oversight and refinement in the development process.

 ### June 6, 2025

 Today I focused on collaborating with Claude to build a detailed implementation plan for the first milestone of the project.
 This represents my first experience co-creating a specification document with an AI assistant rather than writing it entirely by hand.